xmarduel/pycut/README.md

 MAIN IMPROVMENTS OVER JSCUT
 - tabs "on the fly" (no need to define them in the svg file)
-- flip X/Y in GCode (good for my machine -the so-called 1419-)
+- flip X/Y in GCode (good for my machine - the "1419" one -)

 TODO:
 - capability to read text without converting them first to paths